 Employers look for pharmacy technicians who hold a high school degree and have completed a formal pharmacy technology training program, preferably one accredited by the American Society of Health-System Pharmacists.
 These programs can take between six months and two years to complete and include courses in medicine dosage and treatment, medical terminology, pharmaceutical terminology and record keeping.

-Demand for pharmacy technicians is expected to increase by 20% between 2012 and 2022, claimed the BLS, making this a fast-growing occupation.
+Demand for pharmacy technicians is expected to increase by 9% between 2014 and 2024, claims the BLS, making this a fast-growing occupation.
 Hospitals are the largest employers of pharmacy technicians.
-According to the BLS, the median salary for these professionals in 2014 was $31,090.
+According to the BLS, the average salary for these professionals in 2015 was $31,680.